AnnaRyb/markdownrepo/README.md

  * page occurence,
  * error message,
  * stacktrace,
- * **exact user action that caused the issue** in the form of executed command.
+ * **exact user action that caused the issue** in the form of the command that was executed.
  [Details on the JavaScript error analysis can be found here.](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/how-to-use-real-user-monitoring/web-applications/source-map-support-for-javascript-error-analysis)

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/User%20action.png)

+ However, identifying the **exact user action that caused the issue** might not be sufficient in cases.

- **__NOTE:__** Since www.performancewear.com a single-page application, you don't know where the command "click on 'btn_sell-421198' " was executed and what actions it was meant to take.
+ **__NOTE:__** Since www.performancewear.com a single-page application, you don't know where the command "click on 'btn_sell-421198' " was executed and what actions it was meant to perform.
 Therefore, further research is required.

   ### **__Step 5.
 Find the specific user/users impacted and replay the session__**